 The following places are initially marked to ensure a deadlock-free model of processes with "reasonable" control-flow (e.g. with an acyclic link structure):

-- the initial place of the process ('1.internal.initial'), - the variable places ('variable.variablename'), and - the clock ('1.internal.clock').
+- the initial place of the process ('1.internal.initial'), - the variable places ('variable.variablename'), and - the clock ('1.internal.clock') if the process embeds an alarm event handler or a <wait> activity.

 6 Limitations and Bugs